performancecopilot/grafana-pcp/docs/index.rst

 * enhanced Berkeley Packet Filter (eBPF) tracing using `bpftrace`_ scripts
 * automatic rate conversation for counter metrics
 * heatmap, table and flame graph [3] support
-* auto completion of metric names [1,2], qualifier keys and values [1], and bpftrace probes, builtin variables and functions [3]
+* auto-completion of metric names [1,2], qualifier keys and values [1], and bpftrace probes, builtin variables and functions [3]
 * display of semantics, units and help texts of metrics [2] and bpftrace builtins [3]
 * legend templating support with ``$metric``, ``$metric0``, ``$instance``, ``$some_label``, ``$some_dashboard_variable``
 * container support [1,2]